Austria: Karl Nehammer set to become new chancellor | DW | 03.12.2021

 He was first elected as a representative of the capital Vienna in 2017.

-He became interior minister last year and is considered a strong supporter of Kurz's tough refugee policy.
+He became interior minister last year when Kurz led the ÖVP into a coalition with the Greens.
+He is considered a strong supporter of Kurz's tough refugee policy.

 He has been one of three public crisis managers during the COVID-19 pandemic, with responsibility for the enforcement of lockdowns and restrictions.